State-funded schools (England): Types of state school

+Nearly 90% of state-funded secondary schools are specialist schools, receiving extra funding to develop one or more subjects which the school specialises excellence in, which can select up to 10% of their intake for aptitude in the specialism.
+In areas children can enter a prestigious grammar school; there are also a number of isolated fully selective grammar schools and a few dozen partially selective schools.
+A significant minority of state-funded schools are faith schools, which are attached to religious groups, most often the Church of England or the Roman Catholic Church.

-All schools are regularly inspected by the Office for Standards in Education, often known simply as Ofsted.
+All state-funded schools are regularly inspected by the Office for Standards in Education, often known simply as Ofsted.
 Ofsted publish reports on the quality of education, learning outcomes, management, and safety and behaviour of young people at a particular school on a regular basis.
 School inspection reports are published online and directly sent to parents and guardians.